mbarriolifull/CPCSystem/README.md

 We added functionalities at our repository to retrieve all clicks since a certain Date, a way to compare those clicks with the userID given and a way for the budget to efectuate refunds. <br/>
-Since the different campaigns needed to perform different actions about those refunds, each campaing type implementes it's own way to calculate those refunds.
+Since the different campaigns needed to perform different actions about those refunds, each campaing type implementes it's own way to calculate those refunds. <br/>

+To make a clarification about this sprint.
+As said in the challenge description a Top/Premium Campaign should refund all clicks since a specific date if the cost of the fake clicks is not higher than the 5% of the total budge, I assumed that the total budget was the one in which the campaign started.